Education on Demand

 - If seeking certification, check with the appropriate dean to ensure that correspondence study work will meet specific certification requirements.

-- Students completing a degree from WTAMU must have approval from their dean and the registrar to enroll in correspondence study.
+- Students completing a degree from WTAMU must have approval from their dean to enroll in correspondence study.

 - Financial aid is not available for correspondence study work.

 - Students who have been suspended may not earn correspondence study credit from WTAMU or any other college or university during the stated period of time.